smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Data Security Measures.md

 - Keeping dependencies updated
 - Using HTTPS for all communications
 - Implementing multi-factor authentication for administrative accounts
+- Configuring KMS integration for enhanced cryptographic security in high-compliance environments

 These practices, combined with the built-in security features, create a robust defense-in-depth strategy that protects sensitive audit data and ensures compliance with healthcare regulations.

 ## Conclusion
 The smart-logs system implements a comprehensive security framework that addresses data encryption, authentication, authorization, and vulnerability mitigation.
 The architecture follows zero-trust principles with defense-in-depth strategies across multiple layers.
 Key strengths include cryptographic integrity verification for audit data, robust role-based access control, and comprehensive middleware protections.
-The system is designed to meet healthcare compliance requirements while providing strong protection against common security threats.
+The system now supports KMS integration for enhanced cryptographic operations, providing organizations with flexible security options based on their compliance requirements.
 By following the documented best practices and maintaining proper configuration, organizations can ensure the confidentiality, integrity, and availability of their audit data.